erkandem/swagccg-m2m/README.md

 ## License
 My part of the cake is licensed under terms of BSD.
-(approx: MIT + "Don't use my name to advertise your code") For details please see the [``license``](LICENSE) file of this project.
+For details please see the [``license``](LICENSE) file of this project.

 This project is dependent on code by: